-As new marketing technologies proliferate, businesses face a dramatic shift in the binary-code-and-computer-monitors-iStock-000016987294XSmall_thumbtraditional model of technology management, creating an emergent need to bridge the IT-Marketing gap with marketing technology champions.
+As new marketing technologies proliferate, businesses face a dramatic shift in the traditional model of technology management, creating an emergent need to bridge the IT-Marketing gap with marketing technology champions.
 With this shift has come the advent of the Marketing Technology Office, which, according to a new report from Forrester Research, works to organize all customer data in a central framework for the adaptive enterprise.

 The data supporting the high level of complexity created by this shift is well documented.
 According to the 2011 IBM Global CMO study, From Stretched to Strengthened, CMOs face four converging factors central to the changing technology landscape: the explosion of data, social media, the proliferation of channels and devices, and shifting consumer demographics.
 With respect to these factors, 79% of CMOs expect a very high level of complexity over the next five years, and only 48% of CMOs feel prepared for that complexity, according to the report.
 Here are some ways you can prepare for the shift.